Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Unzen-Amakusa National Park

-A Paradise for Nature Lovers.
-You can experience the amazing beauty of Unzen-Amakusa National Park.
+Unzen-Amakusa National Park is a paradise for nature lovers.
 It covers the Shimabara Peninsula, the Amakusa Islands, and Mount Unzen.

 It’s amazing to hike through the park’s volcanic landscapes, soak in rejuvenating hot springs, and marvel at the region’s diverse flora and fauna.